Why Are My Balls and Scrotum So Hot and Sweaty?

 It can be difficult to determine normal or excessive amounts of genital sweat, but you can keep an eye out for certain signs, such as sweating heavily for no reason.

-Many men do not seek treatment for genital sweat because they see it as an embarrassing topic to talk about, whether it is caused by excess weight or other factors.
+Many men do not seek treatment for ball sweat because they see it as an embarrassing topic to talk about, whether it is caused by excess weight or other factors.
 If sweating is having a negative impact on your life and seems excessive, speak to your doctor, who can pinpoint the cause and help you find treatment, if necessary.

-Why do your balls sweat so much?
+Why do your balls become so sweaty?

 If you're sweating a lot in general, you may have a condition known as hyperhidrosis, which is characterized by excess sweating that's not caused by an increase in temperature or physical exertion.
 While hyperhidrosis is often no cause for concern, it can be associated with underlying medical conditions and medications.

 The most common type of hyperhidrosis is primary focal hyperhidrosis, which occurs when nerves cause sweat glands to become overactive.
 Secondary hyperhidrosis is excessive sweating due to medication or an underlying medical condition, such as thyroid disease, diabetes, nervous system disorders, certain types of cancers and infections.

 - Certain medications, including some blood pressure meds, hormone treatments, chemotherapy and antidepressants

 How to stop those sweaty balls